11 Top SaaS Industry Trends (2024)

 AI-powered SaaS options are proving to be a popular pick because they ease many of the pain points businesses are experiencing today.

-Search interest in “AI for customer service” has increased by more than 600% in the past five years.
+Search interest in “AI for customer service” has increased by more than 600% over the past five years.

 BCG reports that implementing AI-powered solutions can increase a company’s customer service productivity by up to 50%.